 VRSG supports environment and weather effects such as:

-VRSG uses an ephemeris model to calculate sun position, moon position, and moon phase from date, time, and geographic location.
+VRSG uses an ephemeris model to calculate sun position, moon position, star position, and moon phase from date, time, and geographic location.
 Lighting conditions can also be automatically calculated from date, time, and geographic location.
-A 40,000 light-point star field can be used for night scenes.

-MetaVR provides a plug-in mechanism for users who want to generate overlay graphics using a low-level graphics API.
-The end user develops a dynamically loaded library (DLL), which the visual system loads at run time.
+MetaVR provides a plug-in mechanism for users who want to generate overlay graphics, such as sensor overlays, using a low-level graphics API.
+The end user develops a dynamically loaded library (DLL), which the visual system loads at runtime.
 The visual system makes calls into functions exported by the DLL, which pass the thread of execution to the user-written function.
 From within the DLL, the user can use Direct3D to render customized overlays.

 VRSG supports an unlimited number of viewports per channel.
 Multiple viewports on a single visual channel may be overlapped or spatially disjoint.
 Viewports can be horizontally mirrored to support applications that demand this (such as, rear-view mirror), or display systems whose optics imposes a horizontal reversal of the image.